rimkahan888/rimkahan888/README.md

 ## 🧠 About Me

-🔥 Hey, I'm Johan, a **data engineer**, automation enthusiast, and problem-solver.
+🔥 Hey, I'm Johan, a **software, data & automation enthusiast** and problem-solver.
 I thrive on optimizing workflows, architecting scalable data pipelines, and enabling businesses to make **data-driven decisions**.
 Whether it’s **orchestrating ETL/ELT**, **optimizing cloud infrastructure**, or **building analytics dashboards**, I bring the same relentless energy to every field I dive into.

 ### 🏆 My philosophy?
 Data is only as valuable as the insights it fuels.
 Efficiency is the name of the game.